LJ-Luka/Bellabeats_Case_Study/index.md

 **Only Wednesday averages over 7 hours of sleep.** The rest of the week, users are chronically under-rested.

 **What this means for Bellabeat:** Sleep is a massive, underserved opportunity.
 Women juggling work, family, and personal wellness often sacrifice sleep first.
-A product that actively helps users protect their sleep—not just track it—could be transformative.
+A product that actively helps users protect their sleep, not just track it, could be transformative.

 ---